 The biggest hurdle in these claims, other than dealing with a plaintiff that often can't communicate, is actually insurance coverage for the daycare facility.
 Often these providers are uninsured and unlicensed, and are simply run out of someone's home.
-Without insurance coverage, making a recovery on these cases is challenging.
+The homeowner's policy rarely covers commercial enterprises run out of the home.
+Without insurance coverage, making a recovery on these cases can become challenging.Case Illustration

 Speaking purely in terms of the law, there are four main things that determine negligence.
 The first is duty: does the daycare have the legal responsibility to take care of your child?
 Next, we ask if the daycare breached this duty in some way.
 For example, would your child's injury have been preventable if there was proper supervision as promised when you hired the company.
 The next two, causation and damages, go hand in hand.
 The question becomes did the breach of that duty cause the damages that are being treated.
 So, was your child's injury where he/she had to get four stitches a direct result of this breach in duty.
 You must to be able to prove these four elements in order to have a case.
 If it isn't possible to prove that the breach of duty actually caused the damages, there is no case.Contact Us

 Of course, every case is different so we always recommend contacting an attorney with more specific questions.
 As in all personal injury cases, it's imperative that you call to discuss your case with an experienced attorney to discuss your options.
 D.C., Maryland, and Virginia attorney Roger Gelb and his firm have represented over 10,000 clients and have recovered in excess of $100,000,000.00 (one hundred millions dollars) since its founding in 1954.
 Contact us today for a free consultation.